Apple Finally Supports RCS! – Your Complete Guide to Apple RCS Support for 2025

 Additionally, RCS communication offers interactive features such as appointment scheduling, customer surveys, and direct purchase options, all within the messaging app.

-With Apple adopting RCS, you gain a unified way to reach both iOS and Android users with modern, feature-rich messaging, bridging a long-standing gap in cross-platform communication.
+With Apple RCS adoption, you gain a unified way to reach both iOS and Android users with modern, feature-rich messaging, bridging a long-standing gap in cross-platform communication.

 Is it safe to use RCS on your iPhone?